 Privacy down the line

 Though often taken for granted, we immediately feel a major sense of loss when our privacy is violated.
-Research tells us that victims of information hacking can suffer from similar trauma responses to those of physically violent attacks.
+Research tells us that information hacking victims can suffer similar trauma responses to physically violent attacks.
 Many of us, however, have been desensitized to its passive violation daily by organizations and governments and are willing to offer it in exchange for digital products and services.

 Unprecedented innovation and new technologies will likely reshape the future of privacy again.
-The prominence of AI and the growing emergence of blockchain applications and cryptocurrency are already the next triggers to unprecedented change.
-New concepts, such as Web 3.0 and the Metaverse will challenge our current understanding of privacy as well.
+The prominence of AI and the growing emergence of blockchain applications and cryptocurrency are already the next triggers of unprecedented change.
+New concepts, such as Web 3.0 and the Metaverse, will also challenge our current understanding of privacy.

 We can learn from history to avoid being caught off-guard again.
-Knowing what we know now, we have a responsibility to build resilience into our processes and tools in the face of a potential coming storm.
+Knowing what we know now, we are responsible for building resilience into our processes and tools in the face of a potential coming storm.
 The next chapter of privacy history is already being written, and today’s privacy and security teams are a critical part of that story.

-We sincerely believe that the next transformation must start with having a culture and infrastructure of privacy, starting with the way products and services are developed.
+We sincerely believe that the next transformation must start with culture and privacy infrastructure, starting with how products and services are developed.
 Piiano enables this shift left, ensuring that organizations and individuals gain and stay in control of sensitive personal data.
-We’ll also be keeping our eyes on the horizon, to make sure that we can start solving future threats to privacy before they manifest.
+We’ll also keep our eyes on the horizon to ensure we can start solving future threats to privacy before they manifest.